rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 RSpec is a DSL for the problem domain of writing tests (or "specifications").

-While Sinatra defines methods such as `get`, `post`, `status`, `redirect`, and so on, RSpec defines methods like `describe`, `it`, and `expect`.
+While Sinatra defines methods such as `get`, `post`, `status`, `redirect`, and so on, RSpec defines methods like `describe`, `it`, `expect`, and `eq` (equal).

-Using these methods you can describe your expectations about your code, and execute them.
-In RSpec's thinking, that's what tests are all about: expressing your expectations about the behaviour of your code.
+Using these methods we can describe our expectations about our code, and execute them.
+In RSpec's thinking, that's what tests are all about: expressing our expectations about the behaviour of our code.
 We *describe* the class `User`, and specify our expectations.

 Instead of `it` you can also use `example`.
 That's exactly the same: